xocite/plktio/src/posts/2019/August/rhcsa-prep-p1.md

 Please note that I haven't sat the exam yet so this document is a work in progress.

+In this part, we'll walk through what will be covered in the exam and then install Red Hat Linux using the Developer free license.

 # Exam overview
 From the [official documentation](https://www.redhat.com/en/services/certification/rhcsa) you should be able to perform the following:
 * Understand and use essential tools for handling files, directories, commandline environments, and documentation. *Essential tools*